Music at The Discovery School

 For more information about how your child can learn these instruments, you can contact our peripatetic music tutors or independent music providers directly:

-The Discovery School Key Stage Two Choir love to perform!
-Children from Year 3 to Year 6 meet every Wednesday after school and and enjoy singing a broad range of pop and rock songs.
+Children from Year 3 to Year 6 can join the Key Stage Two Choir.
+Led by Dr. Wilce-Cordner, they meet every Wednesday after school and and enjoy singing a broad range of pop and rock songs.
 Children perform confidently and enthusiastically, regularly singing songs involving two and three part harmonies.
-Recent performances have included a live broadcast on BBC Radio Kent for Children in Need and the West Malling Christmas Festival.
-The Choir have lots of performances to look forward to this year, including the Young Voices Concert at the O2 London Arena in January.
+Past performances have included a live broadcast on BBC Radio Kent for Children in Need, an audio recording for the Wealden Talking Newspapers for the visually impaired, as well as annual appearances at the West Malling Christmas Festival.
+The Choir have lots of performances to look forward to this year, including local community events and the Young Voices Concert at the O2 London Arena in January.

 The Discovery School Staff Band - No Direction!